gabehollombe-aws/step-functions-workshop/website/content/50_fleshing_out_our_workflow/20_pausing_and_waiting_for_callback.md

 weight = 20
 +++

-## Pausing an execution and waiting for an external callback

 Step Functions does its work by integrating with various AWS services directly, and you can control these AWS services using three different service integration patterns:

 * Call a service and let Step Functions progress to the next state immediately after it gets an HTTP response.

     You’ve already seen this integration type in action.
 It’s what we’re using to call the Data Checking Lambda function and get back a response.

 * Call a service and have Step Functions wait for a job to complete.

     This is most commonly used for triggering batch style workloads, pausing, then resuming execution after the job completes.
 We won’t use this style of service integration in this workshop.

 * Call a service with a task token and have Step Functions wait until that token is returned along with a payload.

     This is the integration pattern we want to use here, since we want to make a service call, and then wait for an asynchronous callback to arrive sometime in the future, and then resume execution.

 Callback tasks provide a way to pause a workflow until a task token is returned.
 A task might need to wait for a human approval, integrate with a third party, or call legacy systems.
 For tasks like these, you can pause a Step Function execution and wait for an external process or workflow to complete.